walkingtospace/software_load_balancer/README.md

 # Meercat

-**Meercat (alias)** is a software L7 load balancer for data center to expressively perform request routing / load balancing in Node.JS.
+**Meercat** is a software L7 load balancer for data center to expressively perform request routing / load balancing in Node.JS.
+Meercat is implemented to proof the assumption that the overwall performance of network would be faster than before if a LB can loadbalance by CPU/Memory usage of its hosts.

 ##Directory Structure
 - directory naming and structure follows MVC patterns